renanjoppert1/teste-suthub/README.md

 # serve json-server with hot reload at localhost:3000
 npm run start-server

-# serve with hot reload at localhost:81
+# serve with hot reload at localhost:81.
+PS: You need open new tab on terminal
 $ npm run dev

 ```